libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/minimax/Mimimax_Algorithm.md

   - `minimax`: This function is the primary algorithm that you'll implement, returning the AI's best move from a given state.
   - `game_play`: This function defines the main interaction of the gameplay.

+> **Note**: The mouse click event will be automatically monitored by the turtle module.
+Therefore, there's no need to concern yourself with human-computer interaction in the `game_play` or `minimax` functions—simply concentrate on the algorithm and game logic.

 ## Task 2: Implement the minimax algorithm
 [Top](#top)